konradsemsch/ggrapid/README.md

                        quantile_low = 0.01,
                        quantile_high = 0.99,
                        lab_x = "Performance",
-                       caption = "Removed 1% of observations from each side" )
+                       caption = "Removed 1% of observations from each side", palette = "inv_binary"
                        )
     )
+  )
 ```

-This will give you the following structure, where each row represents an
+This will give you the following structure.
+Each row represents an
 individual variable and columns are the different plots you would like
 to inspect: